Interlibrary Loan (ILL) is a service through which library users can obtain materials (books, articles, and more) from other libraries.

 What We Borrow

 Materials not available at NYU or Consortium Libraries.
-If you can’t access needed resources through our Libraries, we will do our best to get it for for you through Interlibrary Loan (ILL).
+If you can’t access needed resources through our Libraries, we will do our best to get it for you through ILL.

 You Can’t Request